Sign up to our newsletter and keep up to date with the latest news & offers

 We have an office based in Uxbridge and surveyors based in the north of London and in the South East of London.
 We also cover Berkshire.

-After every structural survey that we conduct here at Alpine Surveys, within three days, our client will receive an in-depth and detailed report.
+After every structural survey that we conduct here at Alpine Surveys, within 7-10 working days, our client will receive an in-depth and detailed report.

 Within the report it will explain all of our surveyors findings and a list of recommendations for the rectification works.